trueheart78/book-notes/programming-elixir-1.2/ch06-modules-and-named-functions.md

 - Patterns can match the low and high parts of a range `(a..b=4.8)`

 *Solution forthcoming - tired.
 You can see [solutions online](https://forums.pragprog.com/forums/322/topics/Exercise:%20ModulesAndFunctions-6)*

+## Private Functions

+The `defp` macro defines a private function - one that can only be called from within the module that declares it.

+You can also declare private fns with multiple heads, just like with `def`.
+But they must all be private or public, not a mix thereof.

+## The Amazing Pipe Operator: `|>`